-- Information and historical data would be up-to-date, available and accessible; - There was sufficient level of sensitisation and awareness, and understanding of DRM issues and DRR concepts, to generate ownership of and obtain buy-in for project implementation, which would be demonstrated in commitment and cooperation towards project implementation.
-This in turn would allow for the full range of information to be gathered in order to undertake as comprehensive review and assessment. - Stakeholders would be willing to share information, and where information gaps existed would assist in generating the required information through other means. - Using a participatory approach to ensure a shared vision on the project's direction, methods and results would lead to better stakeholders' understanding of the project and its benefits and help overcome the inherent scepticism with regard to unfamiliar aspects of project implementation. - The outcomes of the risks assessments would provide a reasonable basis for determination of DRR priority areas and design of strategies
+- Information and data would be accessible, readily available, in usable formats, and where necessary be up-to-date. - There was sufficient level of sensitisation and awareness, and understanding of DRM issues and DRR concepts, to generate ownership of and obtain buy-in for project implementation, which would be demonstrated in commitment and cooperation towards project implementation.
+This in turn would allow for the full range of information to be gathered in order to undertake as comprehensive a review and assessment as possible. - Stakeholders would be willing to share information, and where information gaps existed would assist in generating the required information through other means. - Using a participatory approach to ensure a shared vision on the project's direction, methods and results would lead to better stakeholders' understanding of the project and its benefits and help overcome any scepticism with regard to unfamiliar aspects of project implementation. - The outcomes of the risk assessments would provide a reasonable basis for determination of DRR priority areas and design of strategies.

-However these assumptions in conjunction with the following limitations would have impacted the quality of the output:
+These assumptions in conjunction with the following limitations would have impacted the quality of the output:

-- An apparent pervasive culture of withholding information, and a reluctance to share information, particularly within the local realm, hence difficulty in obtaining relevant information/documents from some key stakeholders. - An inadequate research and systematic observation framework and a resulting inadequacy of data to support the process. - The inadequacy of the existing information, with regard to the level of coverage, currency and the availability of data in varying formats and at varying scales of capture.
+- An apparent pervasive culture of withholding information, and a reluctance to share information, particularly within the local realm, hence difficulty in obtaining relevant information/documents from some key stakeholders. - An inadequate research and systematic observation framework, resulting in an inadequacy of data to support the process. - The inadequacy of the existing information, with regard to the level of coverage, currency and the availability of data in varying formats and at varying scales of capture.